Lightnet/raylib_module/README.md

 ---

-# What You Need
+# Information:
-- Visual Studio 2022: For building LuaJIT (uses a Makefile).
-- CMake: To generate the build files and compile everything.
+  Work in progress build.

+  By using raylib, raygui, enet, raymath, LuaJIT and other libraries.

+  There are two build for raylib for module and lua script.

+## Design Goals:
+- Run Lua scripts as the entry point instead of rebuilding a binary each time.
+- Keep C-to-Lua and Lua-to-C data (like colors, vectors) in a clear, matching format.
+- raylib, flecs and module design to keep things simple.

 ---

 # Libraries Used
-- raylib 5.5: Core library for graphics, input, and more.
+- [x] raylib 5.5: Core library for graphics, input, and more.
 Includes raymath (work-in-progress Lua wrapper).
-- raygui 4.0: Simple GUI library for raylib (work-in-progress Lua wrapper).
+- [x] raygui 4.0: Simple GUI library for raylib (work-in-progress Lua wrapper).
-- enet 2.6.2: Networking library (DLL support is buggy right now).
+- [x] enet 2.6.2: Networking library (DLL support is buggy right now).
-- LuaJIT 2.1 Fast Lua runtime to run scripts.
+- [x] LuaJIT 2.1 Fast Lua runtime to run scripts.
-  - Lua 5.1
+  - [x] Lua 5.1
+- [x] flecs 4.0.5
+- [ ] raylib nuklear 5.5.1
+- [ ] mimalloc 2.2.2

 ---

-# Information:
-  Work in progress build.

-  By using raylib, raygui, enet, raymath, LuaJIT and other libraries.

-  There are two build for raylib for module and lua script.

 # Lua Script:
   Lua script for designed to be simple and avoid recompiling C code every time—just write Lua and run!